 Repetitive sounds and gameplay was the worst problem with the game but it didn’t help that the game wasn’t any fun either.

-Verdict: Missed opportunity.
+Verdict: A missed opportunity.
 Cool Box art and intro.

 Ok, guys, this is the end, for now, the blog post is too damn long now.
 I will just post this today and i might do another one soon (for the rest of the games).